-- I receive notes on Book 2.
-Manage corrections in a week, because there really aren’t many, ask for some clarification, turn back in.
+- Manage corrections on Book 2 in a week, because there really aren’t many.
+Ask for some clarification.

 - Mummers are made about offering for Book 3.

-- Agent and I go back to discussing authors who might blurb Book 1.
+- Agent and I go back to discussing authors who might blurb Soulless.
 I come up with a list and track down agents.
-Always best to go through an agent.
+Always best to go through an agent, right?

 - Cover art is completed!
 Yay!